Lukhausen/Lepus/typst/supercharged-dhbw/chapters/data_augumentation.typ

   caption: [Visualization of augmentations applied to the first training example (input/output pair) from ARC task 8dab14c2.
 Each column represents a different transformation (Original, Horizontal Mirror (mh), Padding (pXcZ), Rotation (rX), or a combination), applied to both the input grid (top row) and the output grid (bottom row). @lukhausen2025dataaugmentation], )

 This phase of augmentation yielded approximately 14,000 tasks.
-While recent research suggests that even modest datasets can effectively guide LLM adaptation to novel behaviors @wu2024far100samplesgo—with OpenAI reporting successful fine-tuning with as few as 10 tasks @openai2025fine_tuning—we implemented several additional augmentation techniques to enhance dataset diversity without introducing statistical biases.
+While recent research suggests that even modest datasets can effectively guide LLM adaptation to novel behaviors @wu2024far100samplesgo - with OpenAI reporting successful fine-tuning with as few as 10 tasks @openai2025fine_tuning - we implemented several additional augmentation techniques to enhance dataset diversity without introducing statistical biases.

 == Structural Modifications and Randomization